 The Northern Ireland Semester, based in Belfast, provides students with a unique opportunity to explore Northern Ireland as well as Ireland.
 During the semester students will be housed at Lakeside Manor, a charming 19th-century mansion in Belfast.
 All students will take the core course, Peacemaking and Reconciliation in Northern Ireland.
-The course focuses on the religious and political conflict in that region as well as the actions taken to bring in an end to the conflict and ongoing efforts of reconciliation.
+The course focuses on the religious and political conflict in that region as well as the actions taken to bring an end to the conflict and ongoing efforts of reconciliation.
 Students also have options to take a variety of classes focusing on Irish history, culture, and literature, as well as broader topics related to Christian thought and intercultural communication.
 In addition to time in the classroom, there are several opportunities for experiential learning including a possible service learning project.
 The program is interdisciplinary in nature and open to students of all majors.
 NIS students earn 15-16 semester hours of credit.

 Oxford Summer Programme (OSP)